 The Palestinian territories offer an interesting case with two layers of governance, Israel and the PA.
-El Kurd extensively discusses the effects of these two repressive regimes upon Palestinians' ability to confront the regime.
-While in Israeli occupied areas, repression manifests in the standard tools against the collective, "Israel outsources much of its repression to the PA as an indigenous governing authority."
-The impacts of an outside repressive force, such as Israel, versus an internal repressive regime, such as the PA, differ significantly and are obvious in the marked disparities between the first and second intifada.
+Dana El Kurd extensively discusses the effects of these two repressive regimes upon Palestinians' ability to confront the regime.
+While in Israeli occupied areas repression manifests in the standard tools against the collective, "Israel outsources much of its repression to the PA as an indigenous governing authority."
+The impacts of an outside repressive force (i.e., Israel) versus an internal repressive regime (i.e., the PA) differ significantly and are obvious in the marked disparities between the first and second intifada.
 In the first intifada, Israel was viewed as a common enemy for Palestinians, and grievances if rising Islamist groups centered around "opposition to the political establishment's negotiations with Israel" (p.
 81).
-Despite its inability to achieve a contiguous Palestinian state, collective repression against Palestinians led to a high degree of social and political cohesion that allowed PLO (Palestinian Liberation Organization) forces to coordinate with forces on the ground and for local organizers and institutions to more directly organize uprisings.
-Failures of the first intifada, then, point more to President Yasser Arafat's repression and cooptation of these groups along with general inefficiency against Israeli forces rather than polarization and tension between groups.
+Despite its inability to achieve a contiguous Palestinian state, collective repression against Palestinians led to a high degree of social and political cohesion that allowed the forces of the Palestinian Liberation Organization (PLO) to coordinate with forces on the ground and for local organizers and institutions to more directly organize uprisings.
+Failures of the first intifada, then, point more to President Yasser Arafat's repression and co-optation of these groups along with general inefficiency against Israeli forces rather than polarization and tension between groups.
 The second intifada, however, was uncoordinated and generated infighting between opposition groups.
 El Kurd contends that "the PA's growing repression, backed by Israeli demands for an end to resistance groups, led to increased insularity within groups and grievances between them" that resulted in an even less effective attempt to confront the regimes.
 Islamist groups also faced challenges as "repressive exclusionary strategies increased polarization to the point of inhibiting cooperation altogether" (p.
 83) following Hamas's legislative victory.
-The Palestinian left also faced difficulty coordinating with other groups "as some groups decided to work with the PA while others maintained their opposition to the state building project" and maintaining autonomy to use Fatah controlled PLO funds, which were used as "a tool to pressure and control leftist factions" (p.
+The Palestinian leftist factions also faced difficulty coordinating with other groups "as some groups decided to work with the PA while others maintained their opposition to the state building project" and maintaining autonomy to use Fatah controlled PLO funds, which were used as "a tool to pressure and control leftist factions" (p.
 84).
 These measures fostered internal fragmentation of opposition groups, both Islamist and leftist, that in conclusion were unable to effectively influence the regime toward democratic principles.

-Through a combination of co-optation and repression in PA led areas, the PA dramatically decreased political mobilization by polarizing opposition groups despite shared sentiments against Israeli occupation and demands for an independent Palestine.
+Through a combination of repression and co-optation in PA led areas, the PA dramatically decreased political mobilization by polarizing opposition groups despite shared sentiments against Israeli occupation and demands for an independent Palestine.